-- Verify equipment will be ready for you when you arrive.
-If not, it will need to be ordered, so it’s best to take care of this 2-4 weeks before arriving.
+1. Verify equipment will be ready for you prior to your start date.
+If not, it will need to be ordered.
 This equipment may include, but is not limited to:

 - docking station/docking equipment